milarien/Aurora-PEF/readme.md

 Aurora + PEF is an active research architecture.
 This repository contains:

-- the conceptual specification
+- conceptual specifications
 - empirical evidence
-- supporting documents for technical review
+- documentation for expert evaluation

-Future development will proceed through structured collaboration.
+Future development will proceed through targeted research collaboration, not open-source contribution.

 ---